Restream/reindexer/readme.md

 ### SQL compatible interface

-As alternative to Query builder Reindexer provides SQL compatible query interface.
-Here is sample of SQL interface usage:
+As an alternative to the Query builder, Reindexer provides SQL-compatible query interface.
+Here is a sample of SQL interface usage:

 ```go
     ...